hackclub/jams/jams/singles/components-in-a-cap/en-US.md

 What do your club members need?

-- Access to jlcpcb.com (check on your school's network!) & an account
+- Access to easyeda.com (check on your school's network!) & an account
-- Drawing tools (figma is great for this, but other tools like ms paint online end up being really funny)
-  - A pencil and paper work for this too, but digital is preferred!
 - Creativity (this one's kinda on them)

 As a bonus, **you** should have: